Palace of Facets: Building

+Red Porch

+The Red Porch or Red Staircase (Красное крыльцо), decorated with stone lions, leads into the Palace of Facets.
+In old Russian the word krasny meant "beautiful", but today it means "red".
+This is the same word used for "Red Square".

+On the morning of his coronation, the Tsar was met at the Red Porch, where he took his place beneath a large canopy held by thirty-two Russian generals, with other officers providing additional support.
+Accompanied by his consort (under a separate canopy) and the imperial regalia, he proceeded slowly toward the Cathedral of the Dormition, where his crowning and anointing would take place.
+After the service, the Emperor and Empress proceeded under canopies back to the Red Porch of the Kremlin, where they rested and prepared for a great ceremonial meal at the Kremlin's Hall of Facets.
+During their procession back to their Kremlin palace, later rulers (starting with Nicholas I) stopped on the Red Staircase and bowed three times to the assembled people in the courtyard, symbolizing what one historian has called "an unspoken bond of devotion" between ruler and subjects.

+In the 1930s the porch was destroyed, and its place was taken by an unimpressive Kremlin canteen.
+In 1994 the Red Porch was the first of Moscow’s monuments to be restored.

 History

 In 1487, Grand Duke Ivan III commissioned two Italian Renaissance architects, Marco Ruffo and Pietro Solario, to build a stone palace after a series of fires that had ravaged the then predominantly wooden Kremlin.
 The new palace was completed in 1492 and served as the most important venue for formal receptions of the Tsar, coronation celebrations, feasts, and state ceremonies.
 Tsar Ivan the Terrible celebrated his conquest of the Kazan Khanate at the Palace of Facets for three days in 1552.
 Likewise, Tsar Peter the Great used the palace to celebrate his 1709 victory over Sweden at the Battle of Poltava and the end of the Great Northern War in 1721.
 It was also within the Palace of Facets that the Zemsky Sobor was held in 1654, resulting in the Treaty of Pereyaslav uniting the Russian Empire with Ukraine.

 Over the centuries, the Palace of Facets suffered repeatedly from major fires damage and was rebuilt several times in its history.
 However, it has continued to be used for state receptions even in modern times, including the 1994 state visit of Queen Elizabeth II.
 In June 2012, after an extensive restoration, the Palace of Facets was reopened to public, though in practice only organized prearranged tours are available.